 Whilst we have reviewed a wide breadth of the available literature on confidence/certainty in diagnoses, there are still many avenues for future work.
 Namely, the majority of the studies presented here do not study diagnosis as a constantly ongoing and evolving process.
 In reality, diagnoses feature a back and forth between seeking information and evaluating that information in the context of currently considered diagnostic possibilities.
 This is likely a function of the methodologies used where participants are asked for diagnoses at a particular point in time, usually after reading all the available information on a patient.
 Vignette studies are of course much easier for researchers to control for confounding variables in order to standardise the diagnoses made for all participants.
-More naturalistic, in situ methods can be especially fruitful however.
-One included study in this review even found that nurses were both less accurate and less confident in a high-fidelity simulation compared to a paper-based vignette72, hinting at limitations in generalising less naturalistic paradigms (e.g. vignettes) to how clinicians would behave in their everyday medical practice.
+More naturalistic, in situ methods can be especially fruitful.
 However, for in situ studies, interrupting clinicians to report their diagnostic thinking can be intrusive on their work.
 Hence, future research should first focus on utilising other methodologies for capturing the diagnostic reasoning of clinicians as it evolves with time and the receipt of new information.
-This could include getting clinicians to think aloud as they make diagnoses73 or using a visual representation of clinicians’ thought process to capture paths and sources of diagnoses54.
+This could include getting clinicians to think aloud as they make diagnoses73 or using a visual representation of clinicians’ thought processes to capture paths and sources of diagnoses54.

+We also note that the included studies have not sufficiently studied how confidence or uncertainty is communicated in groups, even though group discussion is an essential part of healthcare.
+For instance, past literature in psychology has identified a tendency for individuals within a group to not share information that is unknown to the rest of the group (‘hidden information’), and focusing more on information that is already widely known (referred to ‘shared information bias’).
+A group’s tendency towards this bias is moderated by the confidence of its constituent members.
+In addition, future work could seek to identify how the certainty that one has in their mind differs from the confidence that one has to communicate to others (be they patients or other clinicians) in their diagnoses.
+Clinicians may modify how they communicate certainty with others, especially given the collaborative nature of healthcare and social benefits of communicating opinions with confidence in order to be listened to in a group12.
+The included papers have also not looked at individual differences in expressions of confidence, where past work from cognitive psychology has found individual systematic tendencies toward higher or lower confidence.
+Hence, whilst task-level or environmental factors affect confidence and calibration, individual clinicians may also have trait-level factors that are predictive too.

-While in situ paradigms can be difficult to administer, there is however considerable value in understanding how contextual and environmental factors can have an impact on confidence and to what extent they are more or less impactful that factors pertaining to the patient or the clinician themselves.
-The clinician is unlikely to working alone in any given instance.
+While in situ paradigms can be difficult to administer, there is however considerable value in understanding how contextual and environmental factors can have an impact on confidence and to what extent they are more or less impactful than factors pertaining to the patient or the clinician themselves.
+The clinician is unlikely to be working alone in any given instance.
 They are part of a wider team, department and healthcare system, all of which can impact confidence on an individual level.
-Understanding the cognition of diagnosis for the individual can then applied further to make changes to the wider medical context to support accurate and calibrated decisions.
+Understanding the cognition of diagnosis for the individual can then be applied further to make changes to the wider medical context to support accurate and calibrated decisions.

-Finally, we note that the papers included in this review uses confidence and certainty as interchangeable terms of the subjective probability, assigned by clinicians, of diagnoses being correct.
-As previously mentioned, these constructs could be treated as separate entities to differentiate between internal certainty and externally communicated confidence.
-In particular, future work could seek to identify how the certainty that one has in their mind differs from the confidence that one has to communicate to others (be they patients or other clinicians) in their diagnoses.
-Clinicians may modify how they communicate certainty with others, especially given the collaborative nature of healthcare and past work that has found that confident members of a group tend to be listened to more12.
-Again, future work on the differences between internal certainty and external confidence would help illuminate the generalisability of vignette-based paradigms to naturalistic medical contexts where clinicians work alongside others to care for patients.

 CONCLUSIONS